-Despite an ongoing extensive project to replace SBAB's system platform, parts of its infrastructure remain obsolete and outdated.
-SBAB has identified risks indicating that the change is not proceeding fast enough with development-related disturbances in daily operations, and that the lifecycle management of other support systems might lag behind.
-Accordingly, this accentuates the IT-related risks and thus further increases the negative outcomes.
+Despite ongoing projects to replace or upgrade some of SBAB's existing IT platforms, parts of the IT infrastructure remain outdated, which limits SBAB's and the Issuer's ability to swiftly adapt to new conditions and requirements and increases the risk of disruption.
 The degree to which IT failures may affect SBAB and/or the Issuer is uncertain and presents a highly significant risk to SBAB's and/or the Issuer's operations.